 The Essex landscape has much to offer.
-Grab a good pair of walking shoes, a couple of friends, your family or your S.O. and enjoy a proper day out, or two, in the great British countryside.
+Grab a good pair of walking shoes, a couple of friends, your family or your significant other and enjoy a proper day out, or two, in the great British countryside.
 Here are some of our favourite things to enjoy in Essex that are less than an hour from London by train too.

 Walks along the Estuary